securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

         # so on, see the full list of methods below

 * Shard Descriptor setter and getter methods:
   :code:`shard_descriptor(self, shard_descriptor)` setter is the most important method.
-It will be called during collaborator initialization procedure with the local Shard Descriptor.
+It will be called during the *Collaborator* initialization procedure with the local Shard Descriptor.
 Any logic that is triggered with the Shard Descriptor replacement must be also put here.
 * :code:`get_train_loader(self, **kwargs)` will be called before training tasks execution.
-This method must return anything user expects to recieve in the training task with :code:`data_loader` contract argument. :code:`kwargs` dict holds the same information that was provided during :code:`DataInterface` initialization.
+This method must return anything the user expects to receive in the training task with :code:`data_loader` contract argument. :code:`kwargs` dict holds the same information that was provided during :code:`DataInterface` initialization.
 * :code:`get_valid_loader(self, **kwargs)` - see the point above (just replace training with validation)
 * :code:`get_train_data_size(self)` - return number of samples in local train dataset.
-Use the information provided by Shard Descriptor, take into account you train / validation split.
+Use the information provided by Shard Descriptor, take into account your train / validation split.
 * :code:`get_valid_data_size(self)` - return number of samples in local validation dataset.

-User Dataset class should be instantiated to pass futher to the *Experiment* object.
-Dummy *Shard Descriptor* (or custom local one) may be set up to test the augmentation or batching pipeline.
+User Dataset class should be instantiated to pass further to the *Experiment* object.
+Dummy *Shard Descriptor* (or a custom local one) may be set up to test the augmentation or batching pipeline.
 Keyword arguments used during initialization on the frontend node may be used during dataloaders construction on collaborator machines.